 These men carried their friend in need to the only One who could do something about his condition.
 They brought their paralyzed friend to Jesus.

-Every time we pray for someone… a friend, a precious family member or just someone in need we hear about we are carrying them to Jesus also!
+Every time we pray for someone… a friend, a precious family member, or just someone in need, we are carrying them to the feet of Jesus.

 It is a privilege to carry someone, by intercessory prayer, to the Throne of Grace!